GauravDulal/Project_4th_Semester/README.md

 - Configure Database Connection: Update the database connection details in the PHP files located in the project to match your local database settings.

 - Run the Application: Start the XAMPP Server and open your web browser.
-Navigate to http://localhost/Tracker/user_panel to access the OLFS application as user.
+Navigate to http://localhost/Tracker/user_panel to access the Tracker web-application as user.
-  Navigate to http://localhost/Tracker/admin_panel to access the OLFS application as user.
+  Navigate to http://localhost/Tracker/admin_panel to access the Tracker web-application as admin.

 ## Contributing

 This project is a result of collaborative efforts.
 Contributions, bug reports, and feedback are welcome from the open-source community.
 This project can be established in your own places which might include colleges, cafes, etc.
-If any support is required me and my team are here for you all just contact us through olfstracker@gmail.com

 ## License

-OLFS is distributed under the [MIT License](LICENSE).
+Tracker is distributed under the [MIT License](LICENSE).

-## thankyou
+## Thank You
 We wanted to take a moment to express our heartfelt thanks for choosing Tracker as your Online Lost and Found System.
 Your decision to trust us with the important task of helping you recover lost items means the world to us.
+If any support is required me and my team are here for you all just contact us through tracker@gmail.com